jknsware/recipes/soup/italian-wedding.md

 1. Taste for salt and pepper.
 1. Stir in the fresh spinach and cook for 1 minute, until the spinach is just wilted.
 1. Ladle into soup bowls and sprinkle each serving with extra grated Parmesan.

+### Notes

+If using orzo, only use 1/4 - 1/2 cup dry.
+A full cup is too much.